ccjoel/createSwapSpace/README.md

 sudo ruby main.rb
 ```

 Ps.
-Don't worry about not finding gems for not running as root, I didn't use any...
+Don't worry about not finding gems since we are running as root, I didn't use any... :-)

 # Important: